KHMuller/simaec.net/README.md

 # simaec.net
-A collection of tools and scripts for building and maintaining websites
+A collection scripts

+backup.py: Created zipped files of folders for remote storage/backup crawler.py: Crawl a website firestore.py: Backup all documents in a list of collections